 You can find a listing of Mackinac Island restaurants and get links to menus here.
 For Michigan-specific food and beverages, let this guide get you started on your culinary adventure on Mackinac Island:

 - When you’re on Mackinac Island, of course you’ll want to taste Mackinac Island Fudge ice cream, too.
 It’s just as delicious as Mackinac Island fudge…almost!
-You can find Mackinac Island Fudge and two dozen other flavors of Michigan-made Hudsonville Ice Cream at Sadie’s Ice Cream Parlor on the grounds of Grand Hotel.
+You can find Mackinac Island Fudge and two dozen other flavors of Michigan-made Guernsey Ice Cream at Sadie’s Ice Cream Parlor on the grounds of Grand Hotel.
 Many of the downtown fudge shops also serve ice cream, so you can chase your Mackinac Island fudge with a cone or bowl of Mackinac Island Fudge!
 Fun fact: Sadie’s Ice Cream Parlor is named after a world-champion show dog with ties to Mackinac Island!

 - Michigan ranks No. 1 in the United States in the production of pickling cucumbers.
-Whether you prefer to take the pickle off your hamburger or not, you’re sure to enjoy the iconic fried pickles at Mackinac Island’s Cannonball Drive Inn, located about halfway around the island from downtown at British Landing.
+Whether you prefer to take the pickle off your hamburger or not, you’re sure to enjoy the iconic fried pickles at Mackinac Island’s Cannonball Oasis, located about halfway around the island from downtown at British Landing.
 The fried pickles come breaded and served with ranch dressing for dipping, which makes for a tasty snack on a bike ride around Mackinac Island.

 - Technically, Mackinac Island is part of Michigan’s Upper Peninsula, where the locals concoct a wide variety of mouthwatering pasties.
 The hearty dish is perhaps best represented on Mackinac Island at Millie’s on Main, which makes a Yooper Beef Pasty with ground beef, pork, potatoes, carrots, onion and rutabaga – all wrapped in a pastry.
 Tastes great and it’s filling, too!